 - Remove the broiler pan and grid and anything else being stored in the oven. - Wipe out any loose soil or grease.
 This will help reduce smoke during the Self-Cleaning cycle. - Wipe up food spills containing sugar as soon as possible after the oven cools down.
 When sugar is heated to a high temperature in the Self-Cleaning cycle, the high temperature can cause the sugar to burn and react with the porcelain.
 This can cause staining and etching or pitting. - Remove the oven racks from the oven if you want them to remain shiny.
 You can clean the oven racks in the Self-Cleaning cycle, but they will become harder to slide.
-(See page 41.)
+(See "Cleaning your oven and controls" in the "Caring for Your Oven" section.)
 If you clean racks in the Self-Cleaning cycle, place them on the 2nd and 4th rack guides.
 (Guides are counted from bottom to top.) - Heat and odors are normal during the Self-Cleaning cycle.
 Keep the kitchen well ventilated by opening a window or by turning on a vent hood or other kitchen vent during the cycle.